Rahul NAIR, et al.

 membranes having a thickness around 1 μηι which are effectively

-are impermeable to helium.
-These graphene oxide sheets allow
+they are impermeable to helium.
+These graphene oxide sheets

-media because they are easy to fabricate, mechanically robust and
+separation media because they are easy to fabricate,

-offer no principal obstacles towards industrial scale production.
+mechanically robust and offer no principal obstacles towards

 [0006] Sun et al (Selective Ion Penetration of Graphene Oxide